tonomoshia/learning-resources/Contributing.md

 ### How do I know if it's OK to submit other people's content?

+Ask yourself:

-* Ask yourself, "would an industry expert submit this?"
+* "Would an industry expert submit this?"
-* Ask yourself, "is this topic covered **better** by one of the other resources listed with the same hashtag?"
+* "Is this topic covered **better** by one of the other resources listed with the same hashtag?"

 Remember, we're trying to create a cohesive curriculum.
 If there's already a better resource that teaches the same topic, that knowledge is already covered, so there's no need for you to submit something else.